felleg/felleg.gitlab.io-backup/content/posts/20210303-automatingRealLife.md

 {{< figure src="/img/micke-desk.png" position="center" caption="According to IKEA, the Micke desk is  made for kids!" >}}

 It wasn't always like that.
-Just two weeks ago, this same Raspberry Pi was gathering dust on a tableta.
+Just two weeks ago, this same Raspberry Pi had been gathering dust on a tablet for a couple of years.
 What happened?

 # Money talks